NEO Planner V4.5

 This value does not play a role when

-calculating the number of total images, but it does play a role in determining
+but it does play a role in determining

 the number of images in the final planning in the Revice Window.